 Backyard fire pits, fireplaces, chimeneas and meat smokers are also becoming increasingly popular.
 These recreational devices emit large amounts of hazardous wood smoke pollution, exposing nearby neighbors to harm and reducing their quality of life.

-Note: For information on how much residential wood burning contributes to overall emissions in communities, please see our Wood Smoke Is Particle Pollution page.
+Note: For information on how much residential wood burning contributes in general to overall emissions in communities, please see our Wood Smoke Is Particle Pollution page.